 If you are new to working with napped fabric, like fleece, you might want to check out our Sewing with Plush Fabric tutorial.

 Please note that this ladybug pillow has button eyes and sewn-on poms.
 They are very securely stitched in place (you’ll see below that we used our machine’s button foot to do the stitching for the button eyes).
 But, if you want to make this project for a very young child, you may want to consider using appliquéd fabric circles instead of buttons for the eyes.
-Just make sure you choose a fabric that will not bleed into the white when washed.
+Just make sure to choose a fabric that will not bleed into the white when washed.
 If you don’t feel you can stitch the poms securely enough to withstand a toddler’s yank, you could leave them off.

 Louise the Ladybug finishes at approximately 15″ x 17″, excluding her legs.